 Some prepaid card and gift card issuers allow you to register your card, typically through their website.
 In some cases, registering your card and entering your name and mailing address will enable the card to work.
-Information on how to register the card is usually listed on the back of the card or the packaging the card came in.
+Information on registering the card is usually listed on the back of the card or the packaging the card came in.

 Some electronic cards may work, but others may not.

-This will depend on the issuer of the card and whether our payment processing company supports that card type.
-Unfortunately not all electronic cards are supported.
+This will depend on the card's issuer and whether our payment processing company supports that card type.
+Unfortunately, not all electronic cards are supported.

 Your bank has aggressive fraud detection measures and is blocking the transaction.

-The card is issued outside the U.S. and is for "domestic use only" or does not allow international transactions.
+The card is issued outside the U.S. and is for "domestic use only" or allows international transactions.

-Some cards issued outside the United States that are marked for "domestic use only" or something similar usually won't work because those types of cards are typically not connected to the international payment network and only work locally.
-Some banks offer two cards; one that can only be used locally, and one that works worldwide.
+Some cards issued outside the United States marked for "domestic use only" or something similar usually won't work because those cards are typically not connected to the international payment network and only work locally.
+Some banks offer two cards; one can only be used locally, and one works worldwide.
 Ask your bank or card issuer if your card can be used internationally for internet transactions.

 Your card issuer or bank has disallowed internet transactions.

 Although not typically seen on cards issued in the U.S., some foreign card issuers and banks disable internet transactions.
 Contact your bank or card issuer to make sure you can use your card for internet purchases.
 Sometimes all you need to do is request that it be enabled.
 Other banks issue more than one card with different features and may ask you to upgrade to a different card type.

 You are trying to pay with an unsupported card type.